TGAC/grassroots-api/docs/server.md

  * **server_name**: This is name used to denote the Server.
  * **server_url**: This is the web address to send the JSON Grassroots messages to access the Server.
+ * **paired_services**: If you wish to connect local and remote services together, this key points to an array of items consisting of two keys:
+    * **local**: The name of the Service on the local Grassroots Server.
+    * **remote**: The name of the Service on the remote Grassroots Server at *server_url*.

+For a Service to be paired, it needs to be written with this in mind.
+An example is the [Blast](http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastHome/) Service for searching genetic sequences.
+See this example and the developer guide for more details.